 The curriculum of the University Honors Program features advanced honors sections of the University Core curriculum as well as a variety of other honors-level studies.
 See the respective campus-specific University Honors Curriculum pages for details.

 The FDU Honors Program scholar is a student interested in sharing in the community of scholarship and collegiality of the University.
 Each member of the program has demonstrated a high degree of academic competency, intellectual curiosity and personal maturity.
 The honors student has shown promise of benefiting from a program with specially focused curricular requirements, individual guidance and independent study.
 Honors students are eligible for Honors housing.
 They participate in special extracurricular activities and present at regional and national Honors conferences.
-Entering freshmen with a 3.00 (B) grade point ratio in high school (3.25 College at Florham), combined SAT scores of 1,150 and a verbal SAT of 600 (verbal at the College at Florham only) or equivalent ACT scores are eligible for consideration to participate in the Honors Program.
+Entering freshmen with a 3.00 (B) grade point ratio in high school (3.25 Florham Campus), combined SAT scores of 1,150 and a verbal SAT of 600 (verbal at the Florham Campus only) or equivalent ACT scores are eligible for consideration to participate in the Honors Program.

 Any qualified transfer student or currently enrolled student may apply for membership in the University Honors Program NO LATER THAN the first semester of their junior year.
 Please refer to campus-specific pages for more details and/or deadlines.

 For detailed information about the University Honors Program, please contact the University Honors Program Office on each campus.

 issued each semester to recognize high academic achievement in grade point average

 earned undergraduate degree with designation summa cum laude, magna cum laude, or cum laude to recognize consistent high academic achievement over the whole undergraduate academic career.